f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Alarms and Events
 =================

 Alarms and Events can be viewed via the **System Settings > Alarms & Events** webUI page.
-You may optionally choose different severity levels to see more or less events.
+You may optionally choose different severity levels to see more or fewer events.

 .. image:: images/initial_setup_of_rseries_platform_layer/image12.png
   :align: center
   :scale: 70%

-You may also change timeframe to see historical events, and optional refresh the screen via the controls on the right-hand side of the page:
+You may also change timeframe to see historical events, and optionally refresh the screen via the controls on the right-hand side of the page:

 .. image:: images/initial_setup_of_rseries_platform_layer/image13.png
   :align: center